timcdlucas/translucent_interpretable_ML_review/translucent.md

      - fit phylogeny a priori model. this is the standard.
-     - mixed effect model. easy for reg regression or stat non parametric [@ diggle1998model, @bolker2009generalized] more work elsewhere. not widely implemented else where but some work [@hajj].
+     - mixed effect model. easy for reg regression or stat non parametric [@diggle1998model, @bolker2009generalized] more work elsewhere. not widely implemented else where but some work [@hajjem2014mixed, @hajjem2017generalized, @eo2014tree, @miller2017gradient, @REEMtree].

      just add as covariate is difficult.
        - sometimes works